 The 4 popular Disney films I just mentioned will be separate the main areas of the hotel where guests can stay… but I will dive into this a little later.

-Arguably one of the most important must-knows right?
+Arguably one of the most important must-knows, wouldn’t you agree?
 Well, I’m with ya on that one and you will be pleased to know that the Art of Animation Resort has plenty of options when it comes to Disney’s Quick Service dining.

-This food court is open for breakfast, lunch, dinner and offers delivery options if you fancy chilling in your room after a long day at the parks. just like any other Disney World Resort, there’s also a drinks station where you can fill your resort mug.
+This food court is open for breakfast, lunch, dinner (necessary in betweens) and offers delivery options if you fancy chilling in your room after a long day at the parks.
+Just like any other Disney World Resort, there’s also a drinks station where you can fill your resort mug.

 As for food, it’s not all about the burgers and typical park food (although there’s plenty of that too if you’ve got a craving ).
 Why not create your own pasta bowl (one of my particular faves), grab a salad, or an Asian chicken bowl.
 There’s lots of choices and plenty of veggie options too.